aneesa-saleh/restaurant-reviews-qa/README.md

 ```

 ### Running the tests
-* To run cypress tests, from the project directory in the terminal or cmd run:
+* To serve the application and open cypress, run:
 ```
-npx cypress open
+npm run serve-and-open-cypress
 ```
 * In the Cypress Test Runner, select the desired test suite under `cypress/e2e` and click on the test you want to run.
+There are two test files with End-to-End tests for each page of the application (`home-page.spec.ts, details-page.spec.ts`), and one that contains tests for User Journeys (`user-journeys.spec.ts`).

 ## License
 This project is licensed under the MIT License.

 ## Contact
 If you're a QA enthusiast like me, please connect with me on LinkedIn [here](https://www.linkedin.com/in/aneesa-saleh/).
 If you have any questions,  suggestions or need assistance, feel free to email me at aneesa.saleh@gmail.com.